falcosecurity/falco-website/content/en/blog/falco-0-36-1/index.md

 ## Fixes

-Here is a tiny patch release!
-It addresses some small bugs that will not bother us and our users anymore:
+Falco's 0.36.1 release is a small patch aimed at protecting our uses by addressing a few minor bugs.
+It includes the following:

 * Address a **HIGH** severity vulnerability in libcurl **[CVE-2023-38545](https://curl.se/docs/CVE-2023-38545.html)**, bumping the library to the patched version `8.4.0`.
 You can find more details in the [section below](#vulnerability-in-libcurl).
 * The legacy eBPF probe can now handle systems with CPU hotplug enabled, opening the right number of kernel buffers. (https://github.com/falcosecurity/falco/issues/2843)
-* Remove a no more useful experimental Falco config `outputs_queue.recovery`.
+* Remove a no longer useful experimental Falco config `outputs_queue.recovery`.
 This was introduced in Falco `0.36.0` as an experiment.
 * Fix a possible segfault caused by a faulty implementation of [`timer_delete`](https://bugs.launchpad.net/ubuntu/+source/glibc/+bug/1940296). (https://github.com/falcosecurity/falco/issues/2850)

 Thanks to everyone in the community for helping us in spotting these annoying bugs 🐛!
 You make Falco successful 🦅!